Stencyl/stencylpedia/chapter-6/tile-api.md

 Tileset ID numbers can be found by looking at the bottom bar in the Tileset Editor.
 If a single tile is selected you will also see the Tile ID of the selected tile.

 Layer ID numbers can be found in the Scene Designer's Layer box.

-> **Aside:** For performance reasons, layers cannot contain tiles unless they have one already at compile time (from the Scene Designer).
-Attempting to place a tile with the Tile API into a non-tile layer will fail.
-To resolve, include at least one tile (it can be invisible and without a collision shape) on the desired layer.

 ## Individual Block Information